davidbowland/jokes-api/README.md

 ### Deploying to Production

-When a pull request is merged into `master`, the Lambdas are transpiled to commonjs, zipped, and then copied to S3.
-Project `dbowland-pulumi-jokes` is required to update Lambdas based on the new code in S3.
+When a pull request is merged into `master`, the lambda code is transpiled to commonjs, zipped, and then copied to S3.
+Afterwards, the infrastructure portion of the project is deployed, which picks up the new versions in S3 and updates each lambda.

-In extreme cases, Lambdas can be transpiled, zipped, and uploaded locally with:
+In extreme cases, lambdas can be transpiled, zipped, and uploaded locally with:

 ```bash
 npm run deploy
 ```

+## Infrastructure

+See `infrastructure` folder for information on updating infrastructure.

 ## Additional Documentation